Categories

 Friday: https://wt.uptkd.com/control_accesos_ant.php?camp=29

-You should click on the "show fights" button, and the order of the matches on the field will appear at the bottom of the page.
+You should click on the ”show fights” button, and at the bottom of the page you will see the order of the fights in the field.

 Sunday 9.5.